softvis-research/features/README.md

 corresponding feature category, for example, F for independent features.
 Each line in each file contains two values separated by a tab.
 1. A string that contains the feature name.
-2. A bitstring that represents a difference expression.
+2. A bit string that represents a difference expression.
 The most significant bit (MSB) at the most left position indicates that the system has to be intersected if it has value 1 or that it has to be united if it has value 0.

 # Author